kids-first/kf-rnaseq-workflow/README.md

 - `STARgenome`: STAR_2.7.10a_GENCODE39.tar.gz, created using the star_2.7.10a_genome_generate.cwl tool, using the `reference_fasta`, `gtf_anno`, and setting `sjdbOverhang` to 100
 - `kallisto_idx`: RSEM_GENCODE39.transcripts.kallisto.idx, built from RSEM GENCODE 39 transcript fasts, in `RSEMgenome` tar ball, following instructions from [here](https://pachterlab.github.io/kallisto/manual)

 6) rMATS requires the length of the reads in the sample.
 This workflow will attempt to estimate the read length based on a polling of reads.
-If the user wishes to override this value they can set `rmats_read_length` to their desired read length.
+If the user wishes to override this value they can set `read_length_median` to their desired read length.
 Additionally, there is a `rmats_variable_read_legnth` boolean that users can set if their reads are not uniform in length.
 This workflow will poll the reads and set that value to true if it observes multiple read lengths.
 Like read length, user-provided input will override this guess.

 7) While `output_basename`, `sample_name`, and `outSAMattrRGline` are optional, it is strongly recommended that the user provide these values for data quality purposes.
 If the user does not provide these values, the basename of the reads1 file will be substituted in their place.